-There were no changes to the General Fund's original budget (see schedule on page 59).
-Overall actual revenues varied from final budgeted revenues positively by \$501,025.
+The General Fund's original budget (see schedule on page 59) had a change between operating and personal services to cover benefits.
+Overall actual revenues varied from final budgeted revenues positively by \$399,576.
 This positive variance is primarily due to the fact that by law, property taxes are budgeted at 95% of the Property Appraisers assessed taxable value, yet actual collections by the Tax Collector are generally around 97%, including amounts from prior years for delinquent taxes.
-Actual expenditures were less than final budgeted expenditures by \$2,015,904 (positive variance).
-The Governing Board did not have to use any of the \$808,929 budgeted in reserves for the fiscal year and the remaining net difference of actual results compared to final budget was positive due to tighter spending controls that were put in place by District management.
+Actual expenditures were less than final budgeted expenditures by \$2,542,324 (positive variance).
+The Governing Board did not have to use any of the \$865,506 budgeted in reserves for the fiscal year and the remaining net difference of actual results compared to final budget was positive due to tighter spending controls that were put in place by District management.